 Another day at the OR ended with a canceled surgery.
 Why?
 The first case didn’t start on time.
 Patient 2 was set up for surgery on the wrong side.
 Patient 3 had complications that resulted in a two-hour delay.
 Patient 4 had to be rescheduled for two months from now.
 Several hours of OR time were lost.
+For more insights on the ideal time to use surgical scheduling software, and tips to ensure the best ROI, check out this guide.

 How can you judge the systemic causes of inefficiency apart from the anomalies?
 Surgery scheduling software offers one version of truth for all data that flows through the schedulers’ hands each day.